 Rennova Health, Inc. ("Rennova"), together with its subsidiaries (the "Company", "we", "us" or "our"), is a vertically integrated provider of healthcare related products and services.
-The Company's principal lines of business are (i) clinical laboratory operations; (ii) supportive software solutions to healthcare providers including Electronic Health Records ("EHR"), Medical Billing Services and Laboratory Information Services; (iii) decision support and interpretation of cancer and genomic diagnostics; and (iv) the recent addition of a rural critical access hospital.
+The Company's principal lines of business are (i) clinical laboratory operations; (ii) supportive software solutions to healthcare providers including Electronic Health Records ("EHR"), Medical Billing Services and Laboratory Information Services; and (iii) the recent addition of a rural critical access hospital.